ctools/ctools/doc/source/users/tutorials/howto/howto_phasecurve.rst

 The resulting phase histogram is shown below.
 It confirms that the peaks seen in the event histogram do indeed correspond to the expected peaks from the Vela pulsar.
-Note that the peak has an amplitude of about 460 events, while the peak in the figures above is about 250 events, indicating that almost half of the events have been surpressed by the radius or probability cuts.
+Note that the peak has an amplitude of about 440 events, while the peak above background in the figures above is about 250 events, indicating that almost half of the events were surpressed by the radius or probability cuts.

 .. figure:: howto_phasecurve_mcid.png
-   :width: 700px
+   :width: 500px
    :align: center

    *Distribution of Vela pulsar events as function of event phase*